Account Recovery Walk-Through

 Get a verification code by text or phone call at

 Confirm the phone number you provided in our security settings

 Google will send an e-mail containing a one time verification code to

-Get a prompt on your and tap Yes to sign in
+Get a prompt on your

 Answer the security question you added to your account

 If you can, briefly tell us why you can't access your account